 - More control over brand consistency

-To plan out how to connect your DAM system to your existing tools and teams, it’s important to understand the options available.
-Making assets accessible in a tool can be as simple as creating a share link to a curation of files.
+To determine how to connect your DAM system to existing tools and teams, it’s important to understand the options available.
+Making assets accessible in other tools can be as simple as creating a share link to a curated set of files.
 It can also be as complex as developing your own custom integration.
 Each option has costs and benefits.

-Share links: A URL that directs a user to a file or curated selection of files.
-Share links can be used to embed or share assets inside of tools.
-Either copy the URL to hyperlink or copy the embed code to embed it in HTML.
+- Share links.
+A share link is a URL that directs users to a file or curated selection of files.
+Share links can be used to embed or share assets inside of tools or embedded into HTML.

-Out-of-the-box integrations: Background middleware that syncs files and data between your DAM and another application
+- Out-of-the-box integrations.
+These integrations are background middleware that sync files and data between your DAM platform and another application.

-API: An API allows other web apps and software programs to search and access digital assets and metadata from the DAM system.
-The web services API exposes subsets of data and functions that users can control with other apps.
-If the DAM system doesn’t do something you’d like it to do, with some developer help, you can use the API to add DAM functions to other apps.
+- API.
+An API, or application programming interface, allows other web apps and software programs to search and access digital assets and metadata from the DAM system.
+The API exposes subsets of data and functions that users can control with other apps.
+Unlike standard out-of-the-box integrations, with some help from a developer, leveraging an API can allow for customized functionality that might be uniquely required by your team or company.